gzmkobe/Neural-Translation-Machine/README.md

 ## Issue

+:question: Does Unknown token learn?
-:question: Including EOS token but I also used mask to force the sentence stop learning, so EOS will not be updated.
+:question: Including EOS token but I also used the mask to force the sentence stop learning, so EOS will not be updated.
+:question: the most frequent word in Chinese vocabulary is " ", not sure if this will be an issue.